Your Region and the Season Matter

-Where you live and the time of year make a big difference as to how well your succulents grow and perform, and even which kinds you should choose---especially if you're growing them in the open garden.
-Indoors or in a greenhouse, you have more control over the environment, but seasons will still affect cyclical aspects of growth such as flowering and dormancy.
+Where you live and the time of year make a big difference as to how well your succulents grow and perform, and even which kinds you should choose---especially if they're in the open garden.
+Indoors or in a greenhouse, you have more control over the environment, but seasons still affect cyclical aspects of growth such as flowering and dormancy.

 This ideal climate for growing succulents is found sporadically in latitudes from 20 to 40 degrees, notably marine-influenced, nontropical areas of the US Southwest, Mexico, South America, eastern China, southern Japan, South Africa, Australia, New Zealand and the Mediterranean.
 In other zones, especially during seasonal temperature extremes, tender succulents are best cultivated indoors.

 Growing Succulents in Northerly Climates, Sempervivums (9:03) - The basics, plus design ideas and exciting new cultivars.

 "Seasonal Care for Succulents" on pages 74-75 of my book, Succulents Simplified.

 "Cultivating Succulents in Challenging Climates" pp. 143-148 of Designing with Succulents (2nd ed.)